lnbits/lnbits/lnbits/extensions/boltcards/README.md

 The URI should be `lnurlw://YOUR-DOMAIN.COM/boltcards/api/v1/scan/{YOUR_card_external_id}?p=00000000000000000000000000000000&c=0000000000000000`

 Then fill up the card parameters in the extension.
-Card Auth key (K0) can be omitted.
+Card Auth key (K0) can be filled just for the record.
 Initical counter can be 0.

 ## Setting the card - android NXP app (hard way)
 - If you don't know the card ID, use NXP TagInfo app to find it out.